 If surgery is coming up Lenz recommends being off LDN for seven days prior to your surgery.
 He recommends trying tramadol after the surgery.

 How Long To Take LDN To Know If It’s Working

 Longer than you may think; Jarred Younger Ph.D. stated that it can take 8-10 weeks to determine if you will respond to the drug.
 Don’t stop taking it before then.

 Side effects are usually reported to be minimal but some patients can have a great deal of difficulty with this drug.
 By starting the dosage off low and going slow many patients can tolerate dosages that would otherwise be intolerable.

-Side effects can include priapism (prolonged erections), sleep dysfunction (at least in the beginning) and weight loss.
-In general side effects are described as ‘mild’ with few issues occurring even with much the higher naltrexone doses used in addiction and alcoholism.
+Side effects can include sleep dysfunction Iinsomnia, wild dreams) and more rarely things like priapism (prolonged erections) and weight loss.
+In general side effects are described as ‘mild’ with few issues occurring so long as the dose begins low and is slowly titrated upwards.

 Health Rising LDN Blogs

 - A Better Naltrexone?
 Jarred Younger to Study Potentially Much More Effective Dextro-Naltrexone

 - Dr. Liptan on Low Dose Naltrexone’s Effectiveness in Fibromyalgia and the “Opiate LDN Quagmire”